Previous Year’s Impact of Black Friday in Latin America – Rappi Experienced Surge in Sales

 Now it is not surprising why Rappi has become a super app of Latin America and compelling many entrepreneurs to create an app similar to Rappi as it fulfills modern customer’s needs by addressing their issues such as discounted prices on popular products, free shipping, huge deals on electronic products, etc.

-Along with online delivery services, the company has also launched Rappi Travel, where the brand offers lots of promotional deals on flight tickets, bus bookings, and hotel accommodations.
+Along with online delivery services, the company has also launched Rappi Travel, where the brand offers lots of promotional deals on flight tickets, charter bus bookings, and hotel accommodations.

 Rappi’s Black Friday Deal for 2021